 One other downside is the C-Max's cargo capacity.
 The space needed for the hybrid system's battery pack beneath the floor of the cargo area reduces the capacity of the rear compartment, which is already fairly narrow.
 As a result, there's 24.5 cubic feet available behind the rear seats, which is about what you'll get from a Focus hatchback.
 Lowering the rear seats gets you 52.6 cubic feet of space, which is much better than a Focus, but still 15 cubes shy of a Prius V or a typical small crossover SUV.
 In terms of rear seat comfort, though, the C-Max provides sufficient legroom and abundant headroom for adults.

 Like other recent Fords, the 2013 Ford C-Max Hybrid feels like a more expensive European car in the way it's been tuned to provide both responsive handling and a refined ride.
 There's a substantial feel to the way it goes down the road, while the cabin is notably quiet -- especially compared to the Prius V. The C-Max's communicative steering is another strong point compared to the Toyota.

 The C-Max's hybrid system is worthy of praise as well.
-Not only does the C-Max hybrid get an EPA-estimated 47 mpg in every driving cycle, we also managed to reach 47 mph on electricity alone.
-This is a difficult task in most hybrids, yet the C-Max pulled it off without creating a freight train of slow-moving cars behind us.
+Not only does the C-Max hybrid have a modest appetite for gas, we've seen it reach 47 mph on electricity alone.
+This is a difficult task in most hybrids, yet the C-Max pulled it off without creating a parade of slow-moving cars behind us.
 Should you want to be less judicious with the throttle, however, the C-Max will be happy to oblige, as it's one of the quickest hybrids on the market.
 Even highway passing isn't the chore you'd think it would be thanks to the willing gasoline engine assisted by the electric motor's ample torque.